 - Placement schools allocated primarily upon the location of trainee

-- Professional Studies includes subject pedagogy (occasionally these are held at the CPTSA and BCU Campus), research and reflective practice, routines & behaviour, teaching & learning strategies, meeting all children’s needs, the importance of assessment, understanding of the wider educational context
+- Professional Studies includes subject pedagogy (occasionally these are held at the BCU Campus), research and reflective practice, routines & behaviour, teaching & learning strategies, meeting all children’s needs, the importance of assessment, understanding of the wider educational context

 - Trainees become reflective practitioners with specific targets to move their practice forwards